 - Log into the FileHold server with administrative privileges.

-- Choose Change Service Account's password.
+- Start FHIT and select Service account change > Change Service Account's password.

 - Click Next.